 As you leave the business realm, your choices for card closing becomes more relaxed.
 There are far more options at your disposal when it comes to a personal card closing.
 Most of your friends and family are happy to receive a note from you and whatever sentiment is behind it.
 Just receiving the card is sure to light up their day.
 There are three different categories for personal card endings.
 Here is a look at some closing options for each of them.

-When sending a card to people you are very close to, feel free to make the closing extra personal and mushy.
+When sending a card to people you are very close to, or to a coworker who you may not see again, feel free to make the closing extra personal and mushy.
 It is appropriate to use endings such as:

 This group already knows you and adores you.
 With these closings, you convey your affection for them as well.